dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

     plt.title('Heat_Index_Philly')
     plt.show()

-Below line of code stores a new Geotif file in the variable output_path.
+The code below defines the variable output path for the Geotif file.

     # Define output path
     output_path = 'heat_island_color.tif'

-The code uses rasterio to open the output_path_zonal raster file as the local variable src.
-Then src’s first band is read and stored in the variable data.
-Then the meta data from src is stored in the variable meta.
+The code uses rasterio to open the *output_path_zonal* raster file as the local variable *src*.
+Then *src*’s first band is read and stored in the variable data.
+Then the meta data from *src* is stored in the variable *meta*.

     # Open input file
     with rasterio.open(output_path_zonal) as src:
         data = src.read(1)
         meta = src.meta

-5.0 is stored in the max_value variable as the upper float limit for scaling the raster values.
+5.0 is stored in the *max_value* variable as the upper float limit for scaling the raster values.

     # Define maximum value for scaling
     max_value = 5.0

-The NumPy function clip clips the raster values from the input variable data from 0 to the variable max_value (which is 5.0).
+The NumPy function **np.clip**, clips the raster values from the input variable data from 0 to the variable *max_value* (which is 5.0).
 Any values outside of the range are set to the closest range bound.
-This is all stored in the clipped_data variable.
-Then the clipped_data variable is divided by the max_value variable and multiplied by  the value 5.
-Finally the resultant data is converted to unsigned 8-bit positive integers using the NumPy astype() function.
+This is all stored in the *clipped_data* variable.
+Then the *clipped_data* variable is divided by the *max_value* variable and multiplied by the value 5.
+Finally the resultant data is converted to unsigned 8-bit positive integers using the NumPy **astype()** function.

     # Scale and clip data
     clipped_data = np.clip(data, 0, max_value)
     scaled_data = (clipped_data / max_value * 5).astype(np.uint8)

 Then the metadata is updated again using the update function with the dtype as rasterio unsigned 8-bit integers.
-An if conditional statement is then used in the updated meta function to delete any ‘nodata’ data within the meta variable.
+An if conditional statement is then used in the updated **meta function** to delete any ‘nodata’ data within the *meta* variable.

     # Update metadata without nodata value
     meta.update(dtype=rasterio.uint8)
     if 'nodata' in meta:
         del meta['nodata']  # Remove nodata setting from metadata

-Using the rasterio open function the updated meta variable data is written into the output_path variable and the scaled_data pixel data is written into output_path by using the write function, with one index stated.
+Using the **rasterio open** function the updated *meta* variable data is written into the *output_path* variable and the *scaled_data* pixel data is written into *output_path* by using the write function, with one index stated.

     # Save output file
     with rasterio.open(output_path, 'w', **meta) as dst:
         dst.write(scaled_data, indexes=1)

-A histogram is made using matplotlib library initially with the hist() function.
-This is using the scaled_data input variable, a bins value of 8 for 8 histogram value categories, and edgecolor for color of the histogram shown.
+A histogram is made using matplotlib library initially with the **hist()** function.
+This is using the *scaled_data* input variable, a bins value of 8 for 8 histogram value categories, and edgecolor for color of the histogram shown.

 #We used a histogram to help confirm that the code had no outliers or null data.
 Below is the code for the histogram and the output.

     plt.hist(scaled_data, bins=8, edgecolor='red')
-The xlabel, ylable, and title functions result in the labeling for the histogram.
-The show() function displays the histogram in a visualization window.
+The **xlabel, ylabel, and title** functions result in the labeling for the histogram.
+The **show()** function displays the histogram in a visualization window.

     plt.xlabel('Num_Of_Instances')
     plt.ylabel('Heat_Index')